This destination article is sponsored by Visit Sunshine Coast

 Mary Cairncross Scenic Reserve

-The new Discovery Centre at the Mary Cairncross Scenic Reserve offers spectacular views of the heritage-listed Glass House Mountains.
+The new Discovery Centre at Mary Cairncross Scenic Reserve offers spectacular views of the heritage-listed Glass House Mountains.
 Enjoy a coffee from the on-site cafe, as you take in the view from the elevated viewing platform and boardwalk.
 Their recreation area features gas BBQ’s to cook your lunch and there is even a playground for the kids so you can make the most of the fresh mountain air.

 Bushwalking at Mary Cairncross Scenic Reserve